pulzze/autoflow-documentation/docs/ids/action-integer-to-string/description.md

-This Action returns an array that is a value converted from the value of the integer to numeral system base on base.
+This Action returns 'String' that is a value converted from the value of the 'Integer' to numeral system 'Base'.

 <br/>